 Where can I get information on the artists and displays?

-We have information points at each site which details information on the installations.
+We have an information point at Union Terrace Gardens and also ‘Ask Me!’ staff as part of festival team on site who are happy to provide information .
 However, this site is your best source of info!
 All installations/artists have a full listing page and you can search in a number of ways.
 You can do it off the main menu by venue or you can use the search function at the bottom of the page.